mawburn/cardrpg/src/site/notes/Species/Human/Cards.md

 - Name: Royalty
 - Rarity: Very Rare
-- Bonus: Reduce the result of the enemey's mental saving throw by 2.
+- Bonus: Reduce the result of the enemy's mental saving throw by 2.
 - Requirements: Charisma 3
 - Type: Modifier